Strawberry Chia Jam (Paleo + Vegan)

 When was the last time you had a perfectly ripe, super sweet, and juicy strawberry?
 If your answer isn’t in the last week or so, you’re doing summer wrong!

 Luckily, I can say the last time I had one was about an hour ago at the farmer’s market.
 I bought a few pints of picked-this-morning local strawberries that were warm from the sun and incredibly delicious.
 Plump, sweet, and so juicy the juice runs down your chin – just as a great strawberry should be.

 Strawberries right now are so good and I’m lucky that here in San Diego, we are able to get local strawberries pretty much all year round.
 But they’re never as good, and affordable, as they are during the peak of summer.

 This strawberry chia jam is incredibly easy to make.
 It tastes like a fresh-picked strawberry hitting your mouth whenever you take a bite.
-You’re going to want to have a batch in your house ASAP.
+You’re going to want to have a batch in your house ASAP!

-You’ll sweeten the Strawberry Chia Jam with a teeny bit of maple syrup.
+Maple Syrup, to sweeten the Strawberry Chia Jam!.
 You can also use honey if you prefer, but it won’t be vegan.
-If your berries aren’t super sweet, add more to taste.
-Add a touch of lemon juice for brightness in flavor.
-To help thicken, we use chia seeds – no pectin needed.
+If your berries aren’t super sweet, add more to your tastes.

 Skip the jam that comes with cups and cups of sugar, please.
 The fruit is sweet enough on its own, and we want to let those fresh flavors shine!
 Give this a try and you’ll never go back.
 Enjoy!

-- 1 lb. strawberries quartered, fresh or frozen will work
+- 1 pound strawberries (quartered, fresh or frozen will work)

 - 2 tablespoons maple syrup, or honey